rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ### Checking file integrity after package installation

-After installing relevant packages, in some cases, I need to determine whether the associated files have been modified to prevent malicious modifications by others.
+After installing relevant packages, in some cases, we need to determine whether the associated files have been modified to prevent malicious modifications by others.

 #### File verification